Journal

 “Oh really Ida, there’s no way you could’ve married that man!” exploded Edmund.
 “Mother and Father could never have allowed it!”

-The little girl lying in the moses basket let out a noise of restriction and discomfort and then began loudly to cry, and cry, and cry.
+The little girl lying in the Moses basket made a restricted sound and then began to cry very loudly.
 Anna burst out of the kitchen and found herself in the centre of the room.
 Frozen for a second, with all eyes on her, she suddenly felt hot and cold, and strangely light-headed.
 She felt as though she could pass out, and at the same time she could feel her heart beating all through her body, starting in her feet and moving to her fingertips.
-She grabbed her baby and held her tightly to her chest, moving and swaying slightly to sooth the baby, cupping the baby’s head in her hand.
+She grabbed her baby, holding her tightly to her chest, swaying slowly to calm her.

 Looking around the room she saw the outrage on the guests’ faces, the confusion, the shock and the disgust.
-The young woman felt shame take the place of love in her heart, and make a home where it had only visited before.
+The young woman felt the familiar poison of shame fill her veins.
 There was something wrong with her.
 She was wrong, it told her.
 Still holding her daughter, she picked up the basket and left the room.
-As she began climbing the stairs she heard fragments in Edmund’s voice: “…How could you disgrace yourself? …Our reputation…” And Cynthia’s: “…harbouring an unmarried mother…”
+Following her upstairs were fragments of Edmund’s voice: “…How could you disgrace yourself? …Our reputation…” And Cynthia’s: “…harbouring an unmarried mother…”

-She placed a handwritten notecard in an envelope (thanking the Lady for her kindness) by the clock on the mantelpiece in the hall.
-She adjusted the baby’s blanket inside the basket and opened the cupboard under the stairs to get her grey woollen coat.
+She woke early and packed quickly.
+Downstairs in the hall, she carefully placed a handwritten notecard in an envelope by the clock on the mantelpiece (thanking the Lady for her help).
+She adjusted the baby’s blanket and opened the cupboard under the stairs to get her coat.

-She was distracted by opening the door, and she didn’t see it at first; but looking up for her grey garment, saw in its place, almost glowing under the little bulb, a magnificent emerald green coat.
-It was so new that it seemed to smell a little like freshly mown grass, and the threads glinted and shone in the dim light.
+She was distracted by opening the door, and she didn’t see it at first; but looking up for her old coat, saw in its place, illuminated under the little bulb, a magnificent emerald green one.
+It was so new that it seemed to smell a little like freshly mown grass, and the threads sparkled and shone in the dim light.
 The young woman began to cry: this unexpected kindness on top of so many kindnesses.
-Who was she to deserve this?

 “Do you like it?” asked the Lady, coming down the stairs in her dressing gown.

 “I saw it in the village and thought it would suit you.
-That old grey thing was looking terribly worn.”
-She continued, “…Well, are you going to try it on?”
+That grey thing was looking terribly worn.”
+She continued, “…Are you going to try it on?”

 “I thought so!” clapped the Lady.

-Looking at Ida, Anna didn’t know what to say, she was so full of feelings.
+Looking at Ida, Anna didn’t know what to say, she was so full of different feelings.

 Ida paused for a moment, seeing everything written on Anna’s face.

-“I think I’d like kippers this morning!
+“I think I’d like the haddock this morning!
 Have you eaten? “

-Anna didn’t know whether to laugh or cry, so she did a bit of both; and then, still wearing her green coat, prepared haddock with butter and brown toast for breakfast.
+Anna didn’t know whether to laugh or cry, so she did a little of both; and then, still wearing her green coat, prepared two pieces of haddock with a little butter and brown toast for their breakfast.